 \subsection{Linear Radial Geometric Moment}

 Angularity-style variables including jet broadening or width have been studied since LEP period\,\cite{Rakow:1981,Berger:2003iw,Almeida:2008yp,Ellis:2010rwa,Catani:1992jc,Gallicchio:2010dq}.
 Here we choose linear radial geometric moment (Girth) to study, which is known as an effective observable in discriminating between quark and gluon jet\,\cite{Gallicchio:2011xq}.
 Girth is defined as: \beq \textrm{Girth}= \displaystyle{\sum_{i \in J}} \frac{p_{T_i}}{P_{T_J}}\,|r_i|\, , \eeq here $r_i $ is the distance between a component $i$ of the jet and jet axis.
 Girth is sensitive to the direction of a jet axis compared to $C_1^{(\beta)}$ which does not require a jet axis.
-Thus for a jet axis, we take the vector sum of all the constituents' momentum inside a jet.
+Here jet axis is defined as the vector sum of all the constituents inside a jet.

 Girth, as a jet width variables, has been analytically analyzed in \cite{Gras:2017jty}.
-Here we give a rough description and readers can check more details in \cite{Gras:2017jty} if they are interested.
+Here we give a brief description and readers can check more details in \cite{Gras:2017jty} if they are interested.
 At parton level, perturbative calculation shows that quark/gluon jet discrimination ability mainly relies on color factor ration $C_A/C_F$, this is called Casimir scaling.
 For dark jet discrimination, due to a different coupling, the ratio should be replaced by $\alpha_S C_A / \alpha_d C_d $.
-Thus on could expect a better discrimination power if $\alpha_d$ is quite different with $\alpha_S$.
+Thus one could expect a better discrimination power if $\alpha_d$ is quite different with $\alpha_S$.
 Meson level distribution, as we described in the last subsection, can be obtained by convoluting parton level distribution with a shape function which has a mean value proportional to confinement scale.
 So large $\Lambda_d/\Lambda_{QCD}$ will separate Girth distribution of dark jet and QCD jet further.
 Finally, decay of heavy dark meson will push up Girth value of dark jet.